Sintrop/regeneration-credit/docs-site/docs/contracts/VoteRules.md

 ## VoteRules

-Defines the rules and logic for determining if a user is eligible to vote within the community.
+Defines the rules and logic for determining if a user is eligible to vote for invalidation.

 _This contract calculates voting eligibility based on a user's levels relative to their user type's average levels._